-However, that doesn’t mean you and the other adults in your party have to resign yourself to dining on chicken nuggets and spaghetti.
-There are plenty of chain restaurants across the country that manage to be child-friendly without being adult-unfriendly.
+Fortunately, there are plenty of child-friendly chain restaurants across the country that aren’t adult-unfriendly.
 They offer menu options for both childlike and sophisticated palates, and some can even provide a glass of wine with your meal.
-And their prices won’t break your budget when you’ve got three or four mouths to feed.
+And their prices won’t break the bank when you’ve got three or four mouths to feed.

 Top Affordable Family Restaurant Chains

-Still, there are a few chains that show up over and over in the rankings.
-The best-of-the-best eateries offer good menu options for both kids and adults, including those on special diets like vegetarian, vegan, low-carb, or gluten-free.
+These eateries offer good menu options for the whole family, including those on special diets like vegetarian, vegan, low-carb, or gluten-free.
 They have locations across the country, and their prices won’t break the bank.
-Many of them also provide special extras for kids, like crayons and placemats with activities.
+And many of them provide extras for kids, like crayons and activity placemats.

-The list below offers a closer look at these top picks, including their menu choices, locations, and cost.
-It doesn’t cover fast-food and quick-service restaurants since most sources evaluate those separately.
-These aren’t places to grab a quick bite in the middle of a shopping excursion; they’re places to sit down and enjoy a leisurely meal with your family.
+The top picks made the list based on their menu choices and cost.
+The list doesn’t include fast-food and quick-service restaurants since most sources evaluate those separately.
+These aren’t places to grab a quick bite in the middle of a shopping excursion.
+They’re places to sit down and enjoy a leisurely meal with your family.

 1. Red Lobster

 No other family-friendly restaurant gets more recommendations than Red Lobster.
-This seafood restaurant is among the top 10 out of 33 family restaurant chains on Ranker, a site where fans of just about anything can rate their favorites.
-It also earns recommendations in Women’s Day, The Daily Meal, Cheapism, and Parents magazine.
+This seafood restaurant is among the top 10 out of 37 family restaurant chains on Ranker, a site where fans of just about anything can rate their favorites.
+It’s also recommended by Women’s Day, The Daily Meal, Cheapism, and Parents magazine.

 Menu Selections for Adults

 The menu at Red Lobster is all about seafood.
-Fish, shrimp, lobster, crab — pretty much anything that comes from the sea is available here, and the portions are generous.
-There are light and low-carb options like the Salmon Power Bowl for the diet-conscious, as well as more indulgent fare like crab linguini Alfredo.
+Fish, shrimp, lobster, crab — you can get pretty much anything from the sea in generous portions.
+There are light and low-carb options like a Baja shrimp bowl for the diet-conscious and more indulgent fare like crab linguini Alfredo.
 There are also a few steak and chicken selections for non-seafood lovers.

 Most of Red Lobster’s main courses come with a choice of two sides.
 There’s a wide assortment to choose from, including soups, salads, steamed or roasted veggies, rice, potatoes, and the restaurant’s celebrated Cheddar Bay Biscuits.
-Any vegetarians in your party can make a meal out of the biscuits and one of the heartier salads, such as the Tomato-Mozzarella Caprese.
+Any vegetarians in your party can make a meal out of these sides, but there are no main dishes on the menu for them.

 Red Lobster stresses that all its seafood is sustainably sourced.
 It deals only with suppliers who obey the laws and meet its labor and human rights standards.
-Unlike some seafood restaurants, Red Lobster always kills lobsters humanely before cooking them, rather than boiling them alive.
-On the environmental front, the restaurant is moving to eliminate plastic straws and move toward recyclable plastic for its to-go containers.
+And unlike some seafood restaurants, Red Lobster never boils lobsters alive.
+On the environmental front, the restaurant is moving to eliminate plastic straws and reduce other single-use plastics that contribute to ocean waste.

-Kids aren’t always fish lovers, but the kids’ menu at Red Lobster is a great way to convince reluctant eaters to give it a try.
-More than half the options on it are beginner-friendly seafood dishes, such as popcorn shrimp, grilled tilapia, and a mini lobster tail.
-Salli Setta, a Red Lobster executive interviewed by Parents, says most young diners opt for one of these choices.
+Kids aren’t always fish lovers, but the kids menu at Red Lobster is the perfect way to convince reluctant eaters to try it.
+More than half the options are beginner-friendly seafood dishes, such as fried fish, popcorn shrimp, and a mini lobster tail.
+Salli Setta, a former Red Lobster executive interviewed by Parents, says most young diners opt for one of these choices.

-However, for kids who simply can’t won’t touch fish, there are also more standard options like chicken fingers and macaroni and cheese.
+But for kids who simply won’t touch fish, there are also more standard options like chicken fingers and macaroni and cheese.
 All child-size entrees come with one side dish.

-Another way to save is to sign up for the Fresh Catch Club.
-Members get 75 points when they sign up and another point for each dollar they spend at Red Lobster.
-When they reach 125 points, they can cash them in for a choice of three rewards.
-Members are also entitled to a reward on their birthday.
+Another way to save is to sign up for My Red Lobster Rewards.
+You get 75 points when you sign up and another point for each dollar you spend at Red Lobster.
+When you reach 125 points, you can cash them in for a choice of three rewards.
+As a member, you’re also entitled to a reward on your birthday.

-Sign up for Fresh Catch News to get Red Lobster coupons and special offers via email.
-You’ll hear about upcoming events and specials and receive a special birthday offer each year.
+Lastly, sign up for Fresh Catch News to get Red Lobster coupons and special offers via email.
+The newsletter lets you know about upcoming events and specials and sends a special birthday offer each year.